 The way our feelings and emotions interact throughout our bodies can be compared to a weather system.
 We can describe our feelings by using weather words.
-For example, sunny might be used to mean happy or foggy for tired.
+For example, we might use sunny to mean happy or foggy for tired.

 Lie on the floor and close your eyes.
 Breathe slowly and deeply.
 Think about what you are experiencing in each area of your body and how it relates to a weather system.